 - Natural infant reflex movements like sucking the thumb, or grasping when a finger is pressed into babies palm

-- When there are gaps in these movements from infancy the child can be left in a state of anxiety, flight or fight
+- When there are gaps in these movements from infancy, the child can be left in a state of anxiety known as fight or flight

 - Your child could have hit all their motor skill milestones but something simple in their infancy or birthing story could have subtle effects on their behavior

 Where to learn more about Sonia Story…